Experimental characterization of fragile topology in an acoustic metamaterial: Supplementary Text

 \end{linenomath} Note, that at $\omega\to\omega_n({\bf k})$ the vector $\boldsymbol\psi({\bf k},\omega_n({\bf k}))$ is directly proportional to the eigenmode of frequency $\omega_n({\bf k})$.
 We now compute the expectation values $\langle \boldsymbol\psi({\bf k},\omega) |\mathcal{A}|\boldsymbol\psi({\bf k},\omega)\rangle$, where $\mathcal{A}$ is one of the symmetry operators defined in Eqns.~(\ref{eqn:one}-\ref{eqn:five}).
 In the bottom panel of Fig.~\ref{fig:SI-Symm} we see how the expectation value changes from $+1$ to $-1$ when going from one band to the next (indicated by the dashed black lines).

-In order to fully determine the irreducible representations, we take advantage of the compatibility relations along high symmetry lines presented in Table~\ref{tab:compRelD}.\cite{Bilbao2} In fact, along the lines $\Delta$ and $\Sigma$ we can choose momenta where the modes are largely separated in frequency and evaluate the mirror eigenvalues, cf. Fig.~\ref{fig:SI-Symm}.
-This allows to infer the representations of the two lower bands: $\Delta_1\oplus\Delta_2$ and $\Sigma_1\oplus\Sigma_2$.
+In order to fully determine the irreducible representations, we take advantage of the compatibility relations along high symmetry lines presented in Table~\ref{tab:compRelD} (\italicize{42}).
+In fact, along the lines $\Delta$ and $\Sigma$ we can choose momenta where the modes are largely separated in frequency and evaluate the mirror eigenvalues, cf. Fig.~\ref{fig:SI-SymmMore}.D and \ref{fig:SI-SymmMore}.E.
+This allows to infer the representations of the two lower bands by measuring $m_{10}$ and $m_{11}$ respectively: $\Delta_1\oplus\Delta_2$ and $\Sigma_1\oplus\Sigma_2$.
 A similar procedure cannot be carried out along $Z$ since the two modes are nearly degenerate.
-However, the mirror eigenvalues along the other high symmetry lines, together with the compatibility relations of Table~\ref{tab:compRelD}, uniquely determine the mirror eigenvalues at all high symmetry points.
-We then focus our attention on $c_2$ and $c_4$ operators.
+However, the mirror eigenvalues along the other high symmetry lines, together with the compatibility relations of Table~\ref{tab:compRelD}, uniquely determines the mirror eigenvalues at all high symmetry points.
+We then focus our attention on $c_2$ and $c_4$ operators at high symmetry points in momentum space.

+At $M$, we observe a stable degeneracy suggesting the realization of the two dimensional irreducible representation $M_5$.
+This observation is further substantiated by the negative eigenvalues of $c_2$, as can be seen in Fig.~\ref{fig:SI-SymmMore}.C.
+Table~\ref{table:p4} confirms that the only irreducible representation of $C_{4v}$, the little group at $M$, with negative eigenvalues of $c_2$ is $M_5$.

-At $\Gamma$, the modes are spectrally separated and we can safely determine the representation $\Gamma_1\oplus\Gamma_4$.
-Even in the presence of degenerate modes at $X$, $c_2$ has sharply quantized negative eigenvalues.
-This suggests that both modes have the same eigenvalue under $c_2$ and thus realize the representation $X_3\oplus X_4$.
+Even in the presence of nearly degenerate modes at $X$, $c_2$ has sharply quantized negative eigenvalues, as can be seen in Fig.~\ref{fig:SI-SymmMore}.A.
+This suggests that both modes have the same eigenvalue under $c_2$ and thus realize the representation $X_3\oplus X_4$ of the little group $C_{2v}$, cf. Table~\ref{table:p4}.

-At $M$, we observe a strong degeneracy suggesting the realization of a symmetry-enforced degeneracy and of the irreducible representation $M_5$.
-This observation is further substantiated by the negative eigenvalues of $c_2$.
+At $\Gamma$, the modes are spectrally separated and clearly non-degenerate.
+The measured positive eigenvalue of $c_4$ for the non-zero frequency eigenmode (see Fig.~\ref{fig:SI-SymmMore}.B), together with the compatibility relations $\Gamma\rightarrow\Delta$ and $\Gamma\rightarrow\Sigma$ of Table~\ref{tab:compRelD}, determines that the representation at $\Gamma$ is $\Gamma_1\oplus\Gamma_4$.

+Note that, with the compatibility relations of Table~\ref{tab:compRelD}, five symmetry measurements at five different momenta suffice to fully determine the representations realized at high symmetry points from experimental data.
+We call a set of symmetry operators and momentum points that allow to fully characterize the high symmetry points representations {\em complete}.
+The choice of this set is not unique and repeating the same analysis for a different one leads to an identical result.